 - assessment methods,

-- Where possible, offer a choice of assessment methods (e.g. essay or presentations).
+- Where possible, offer a choice of assessment methods (e.g. essays or presentations).

 - Offer a choice between modules at programme level.

 - Consider library, IT, and group work facilities when designing teaching and assessment.

 - Clarify your attendance policy